The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Additionally, the CCSO employs a full-time Heroin Coordinator as part of the Opioid Addiction Program.

-The responsibility of keeping incarcerated individuals at the Charles County Detention Center (CCDC) secure rests with the Corrections Division under the command of Director Ryan V. Ross and Deputy Director Gerald Duffield.
+The responsibility of keeping incarcerated individuals at the Charles County Detention Center (CCDC) secure rests with the Corrections Division under the command of Director Ryan V. Ross and Deputy Director Matthew Dixon.
 The Corrections Division is divided into four sections.

 Contact: RossR@ccso.us

-• The Custody and Security Section, commanded by Captain Tony Oliver, is responsible for internal and external security of the facilities.
-This section is comprised of four security teams which are the main operational element of the Corrections Division.
+- Custody and Security Section: Commanded by Captain Tony Oliver, responsible for internal and external security of the facilities.
+Comprised of four security teams, which are the main operational element of the Corrections Division.

 Email: OliverT@ccso.us

-• The Special Services Section, commanded by Captain Matthew Dixon, is responsible for standards and accreditation, training, security maintenance, incarcerated individuals commissary, and supplies:
+- Special Services Section: Commanded by Captain Brian Gardiner, responsible for standards and accreditation, training, security maintenance, incarcerated individuals commissary, and supplies:

-• Lt.
-Ryan Taylor serves as the Corrections Division’s Training Commander.
-He ensures all correctional officers fulfill training obligations mandated by the Maryland Police and Correctional Training Commissions (MPCTC).
+- Training Commander: Lt.
+Ryan Taylor – ensures correctional officers fulfill training obligations mandated by the Maryland Police and Correctional Training Commissions (MPCTC).

 Email: gardinerg@ccso.us

-• The Support Services Section, commanded by Captain Brian Gardiner, is responsible for central processing and incarcerated individuals programs and services.
-This section also oversees the incarcerated individuals library and the law library.
+- Support Services Section: Commanded by Captain Stacy Kelly, responsible for central processing, jail programs, and services.
+Oversees the incarcerated individuals library and law library.

-• Lt.
-Jonathan Palmer serves as the Central Processing Commander.
-He ensures the completeness, accuracy, and security of incarcerated individuals records and maintains communication with court systems, police agencies, and other correctional facilities.
-The unit is comprised of Records, Intake, Finance, Transportation, and Court Holding.
+- Central Processing Commander: Lt.
+Matthew Irby – ensures completeness, accuracy, and security of records; maintains communication with courts, police, and other correctional facilities.
+Units: Records, Intake, Finance, Transportation, Court Holding.

-• Lt.
-James Kelly serves as the Jail Services Commander.
-He strives to reduce recidivism by offering programs that help incarcerated individuals re-enter society as productive citizens.
+- Jail Services Commander: Lt.
+Matthew Kline – offers programs to reduce recidivism and help incarcerated individuals re-enter society as productive citizens.

 Email: kellys@ccso.us

 Lt.
-Stacy Kelly serves as an Office of Professional Responsibility (OPR) investigator to ensure the integrity of Corrections Division personnel.
+Kevin Conley serves as an Office of Professional Responsibility (OPR) investigator to ensure the integrity of Corrections Division personnel.

 The employees of the Support Services Division, commanded by Captain Chris Schmidt, are the critical link between citizens and the police and between officers and the information they need to do their jobs safely and efficiently.